Hanoi: Administrative divisions

+As a municipality, since 2025, Hanoi consists of 51 wards and 75 communes.

+Before 2025

-Hà Nội is divided into 12 urban districts, 1 district-leveled town and 17 rural districts.
-When Hà Tây was merged into Hanoi in 2008, Hà Đông was transformed into an urban district while Sơn Tây degraded to a district-leveled town.
-They are further subdivided into 22 commune-level towns (or townlets), 399 communes, and 145 wards.
+Before 2025, Hà Nội was divided into 12 urban districts, 1 district-level town and 17 rural districts.
+They were further subdivided into 22 commune-level towns (or townlets), 399 communes, and 145 wards.
+When Hà Tây merged into Hanoi in 2008, Hà Đông was transformed into an urban district while Sơn Tây was demoted to a district-level town.